jjfcode/Bills_tracker/README.md

 **New Users:**
 1. Install: `pip install colorama tqdm`
 2. Run: `python bills-tracker.py`
-3. Add your first bill with option 1
+3. Add your first bill with option 1 (includes contact information)
-4. Explore custom billing cycles and reminder periods
+4. Explore bill templates with option 9 for quick bill creation
+5. Try CSV import/export with option 10 for bulk operations
+6. Access help system with option 11 for detailed guidance
-5. Check due bills with option 5 to see the new menu system
+7. Check due bills with option 5 to see the enhanced menu system

 **Existing Users Upgrading:**
 1. Your data will be automatically migrated to include new features
 2. All existing bills will get 7-day default reminder periods
 3. Billing cycles will be set to "monthly" for existing bills
-4. You can edit bills to customize billing cycles and reminder periods
+4. You can edit bills to add contact information and customize settings
+5. Create templates from existing bills for quick future bill creation
+6. Export your data to CSV for backup and analysis
-5. Enjoy the new pagination, calendar view, and enhanced search features!
+7. Enjoy the new help system and auto-complete features!

 **Power Users:**
 - Try the demo scripts: `python demo/demo_flexible_billing.py`
 - Test edge cases: `python test/test_edge_cases.py`
+- Create templates for recurring bills
+- Use CSV import for bulk data migration
-- Explore the implementation docs for technical details
+- Explore the comprehensive help system
 - Contribute to future development via GitHub issues and PRs

 ---

-*🏠 Bills Tracker v3.0 - The Complete Personal Finance Bill Management Solution 💳*
+*🏠 Bills Tracker v3.2 - The Complete Personal Finance Bill Management Solution 💳*